College Application Deadlines For Fall 2022 You Should Know About

 Regular Decision Deadlines

 This is the most commonly used option.
-Regular decision deadlines allow you to apply in January/ February and you are most likely to hear from the colleges by March or April.
+Regular decision deadlines allow you to apply in Dec/early January and you are most likely to hear from the colleges by March or April.
 This also requires you to

 follow up with a response by May 1, which is the national response deadline, as mentioned earlier.
 Since the deadlines are dated a little later compared to the early action/early decision options, it gives you enough time to work on your essays, collate your supporting documentation like letters of recommendation, transcripts, etc amongst others.
 This also helps if you would like to retake the SAT/ACT or other standardized tests.
 This deadline gives you more time to screen and consider multiple colleges.
 The only negative aspect while opting for this deadline is that in case your are denied entry into the school of your choice, you would have to wait to reapply in the next semester/academic year.